hariszaf/pema/README.md

 In the above job, we set HCMR's  cluster "Zorba", to run PEMA in 1 node, with 20 cores.

 # PEMA's output files
 Each of the next paragraphs stands for a subfolder in the output folder that PEMA creates after each run.

 ## 1.quality_control

 The first folder in the output folder contains the results of FastQC; the quality control results.
-In this folder, there is a folder for each sample, as well as a .html file and a .zip file which contain all the information included in the folder with the sample’s output.
+In this folder, there is a folder for each sample, as well as an .html file and a .zip file which contain all the information included in the folder with the sample’s output.
 The sequences of each sample, could get either a “pass”, “warn” or “fail” to each of FASTQC’s tests.

 ## Pre-processing steps
 In folders *2.trimmomatic_output*, *3.correct_by_BayesHammer*, *4.merged_by_SPAdes*, *5.dereplicate_by_obiuniq* and *6.linearized_files* the output of each of the tools used for the pre-processing of the reads, are placed.

 ## 6.linearized_files

-The folder called “6.linearized_files” contains the sequences that remained after they were treated properly to form a single .fasta (“teliko_all_samples.fasta”).
+The folder called “6.linearized_files” contains the sequences that remained after they were treated properly to form a single .fasta (“final_all_samples.fasta”).
 That is the file PEMA will use from this point onwards for the clustering and taxonomy assignment steps.

 ## 7.gene_dependent